 Subsequent to the site identification, Veros were also engaged to undertake due diligence on the preferred option identified in the first stage.

 The first stage of the project assessed their existing premises through engagement with staff as well as space utilisation surveys which determined how the existing space is used.
 As a result, the majority of work stations were occupied less than 50% of the time.
-This confirmed the theory that the current office layout was inefficient where changes to how their space is used can significantly reduce the required footprint whilst providing more collaborative working spaces.
+This confirmed the theory that the current office layout was inefficient where changes to how their space is used would significantly reduce the required footprint whilst providing more collaborative working spaces.

-Veros also identified in excess of 10 options within Hamilton as well as Cambridge that may be suitable, with a focus on properties owned by local authorities and other potentially strategic property owners where a more favourable agreement may be achievable.
+Veros also identified in excess of 10 options within Hamilton as well as Cambridge that may be suitable, with a focus on properties owned by local authorities and other potential strategic property owners where a more favourable agreement may be achievable.
 These options were reduced to three preferred options through analysing each option and ranking them through suitability.

-Veros have delivered a Business Case report that includes recommendations on their required footprint as well as preferred location for their future office requirements.
+Veros have delivered a Business Case report that includes recommendations on their required footprint as well as a preferred location for their future office requirements.